ProfNascimento/npSPC/README.md

 Package available at: https://github.com/CER-UFBA/npSPC or Installing in R-software as:
 > remotes::install_github('CER-UFBA/npSPC')

 It contains 12 different functions for signs or signed-ranks nonparametric control charts (Shewhart, CuSum, and EWMA); six of them are related to the case of known in-control parameters and another six to the case of unknown parameters.
+Here called the function considering the known parameter of the specified tolerant interval, Case K, and unknown parameter of in-control, Case U.

 | Command | Description |
 | --- | --- |